anothervictimofsurvivalinstinct/youtube-dl-server/README.md

-# youtube-dl-server
+# yt-dlp-server

-#### (A modified version of [manbearwiz's youtube-dl-server](https://github.com/manbearwiz/youtube-dl-server).
+#### (A modified version of katznboyz original that was a modified version of [manbearwiz's youtube-dl-server](https://github.com/manbearwiz/youtube-dl-server).
 This project is still in the beta stages, so deploy it at your own risk.)

-*As of 2020/08/27, I will only be working on this project occasionally.
-I still want to update it, but the new school year brings new (educationally oriented) different projects that will take up more of my time.
-If you would like to help out, you can try to add code to this!
-Thanks!
-Updates will be coming out occasionally, and hopefully this will be done soon.*
+*This is a work in progress as I change things from the original*

 ![](https://i.imgur.com/oWHtkp1.png?raw=true)

 ## What is new in this version?

+-YT-DLP instead of youtube-dl as the backend downloader
 - You can now specify where to download the videos on the server you are downloading to, which helps simplifiy adding videos to media servers such as Plex or Jellyfin.
 - Built in metadata tagging.
 The downloader will now apply the appropriate metadata to media you download (artist/author/title) so that you dont need to deal with tagging everything once its downloaded.
 This also helps simplify adding videos to media servers.
 - All of the files are hosted locally.
 Previously, youtube-dl-server reached out to CDNs on the internet for web assets, however this new version has everything included locally.
 This means that you don't need to be reliant on external CDNs and you are in full control of your files.